kang-cao-corgi/coj/notes.md

 - [Jn5:39](https://www.blueletterbible.org/niv/jhn/5/39/s_1002039)

-the blood orange example: take sample from each book, you will find the image of Jesus every book has a common topic: Jesus, while Apocrypha(伪经) does not the gospel book: first 4 books of new testment, look in Jesus from different perspective
+the blood orange example: take sample from each book, you will find the image of Jesus <br>
+every book has a common topic: Jesus, while Apocrypha(伪经) does not <br>
+the gospel book: first 4 books of new testment, look in Jesus from different perspective